forgotten-pillar/fp-notes/content/Pattern Matching Gospel/archangel-michael.md

 ![Angel of the Lord](https://cdn.midjourney.com/8c56f1e6-6ade-4cfe-8057-8d8c98fd200e/0_1.png "The angel of the Lord meeting Joshua.
 Disclaimer: This is artistic representation and it has no ground in reality, whatsoever!")

-In [Joshua 5:13-14](https://www.biblegateway.com/passage/?search=Joshua+5.13-14&version=KJV) we have [[The battle for Jericho|an encounter between Joshua]] and "*the captain of the host of the LORD*", which so far we know is the archangel Michael:
+In [Joshua 5:13-14](https://www.biblegateway.com/passage/?search=Joshua+5.13-14&version=KJV) we have [[battle-for-jericho|an encounter between Joshua]] and "*the captain of the host of the LORD*", which so far we know is the archangel Michael:

 > [!bible] [Joshua 5:13-14 - KJV](https://www.biblegateway.com/passage/?search=Joshua+5:13-14&version=kjv)
 > 13. And it came to pass, when Joshua was by Jericho, that he lifted up his eyes and looked, and, behold, **there stood a man** over against him with his sword drawn in his hand: and Joshua went unto him, and said unto him, Art thou for us, or for our adversaries?